 A manager’s body language can portray a lot to team members.
-It can have an impact on their performance and behavior.
+It can have an impact on their communication, performance, and behavior.

-A manager’s interactions with lower level employees has a varying power dynamic.
+A manager’s interactions with lower-level employees have a varying power dynamic.
 This is when it is compared with an interviewee’s interactions with an interviewer.
-This is the reason is why body language is very crucial.
+This is the reason why body language is very crucial.

 How to Look Confident